DavidAskwith/RealEstateScraper/README.md

 # Real Estate Scraper

-A web scraping utility that returns all of the posted properties not on the MLS in Thunder Bay.
+A web scraping utility that returns all of properties not on the MLS in Thunder Bay.

 ## Motivation